Icinga/icinga-doc/markdown/de/sample-cgi.md

 # EXTERNAL COMMAND OPTION
 # This option allows you to specify whether or not Icinga should check
-# for external commands (in the command file defined below).
-By default
 # Icinga will *not* check for external commands, just to be on the
-# cautious side.
-If you want to be able to use the CGI command interface
 # you will have to enable this.
 # Values: 0 = disable commands, 1 = enable commands